Nevada Motorcycle Laws You Should Know

 Rules for Passengers

-A motorcycle can only have passengers if the motorcycle was designed to carry more than one person and has separate footrests for the additional passenger.
+A motorcycle can only have passengers if the motorcycle is designed to carry more than one person and has separate footrests for the additional passenger.
 Passengers must ride behind the motorcycle driver in a seat that was designed for two people or in a separate second seat attached to the rear of the driver.
 Additionally, attached sidecars are allowed to carry passengers.

 Driving and Passing